 All photos from J.M.
 DiTomaso and E.A.
 Healy, Weeds of California and Other Western States, 2007.
 No endorsement of named products is intended, nor is criticism implied of similar products that are not mentioned.

-Scott Oneto, is the Farm Advisor and County Director for the Univerisity of California Cooperative Extension Central Sierra.
-He can be reached at email@example.com or 209-223-6834.
+Scott Oneto, is the Farm Advisor and County Director for the University of California Cooperative Extension Central Sierra.
+He can be reached at firstname.lastname@example.org or 209-223-6834.